Education First Cambodia was founded by Annette Jensen and Neil Weinstein, a couple that lived and worked in Phnom Penh for over five years.

 Neil attended Cornell University, and received his law degree from Harvard Law School.
 His first job was as a prosecutor in the Manhattan District Attorney's Office.
 He then worked for many years as a partner in a San Francisco law firm before transitioning his career to international development.
-He currently serves as Deputy Chief of Party for the U.S. government's rule of law and human rights project in the Republic of Georgia.

 In 2012, Neil and Annette, together with friends, funded the construction of a much-needed three-room primary school in a remote area of Prey Veng province, Cambodia.